Fran-4c4/staskmgr/README.md

 ```

 # DDBB configuration
-You need a DDBB with 2  tables:
+You need a DDBB with the configuration:
-- tmgr_tasks: Info with the task
-- tmgr_tasks_dep: Info with task dependencies needed by task to be exceuted.
-See table creation in config\ddbb_script.sql

 # Test in local
 Install using pip in your project using